-As for the device data (the third most common data source), the data are evenly distributed among the seven subcategories14, with smart city and GPS data being the most available types of data (12 respectively) and webcam data being the least common (1).
+As for the device data (the third most common data source), smart city and GPS data being the most available types of data (31 respectively) and webcam data being the least common (1).

-Finally, for user generated data (the least frequent data source), both textual (10) and photo and video (5) contents are available.
+Finally, for user generated data (the least frequent data source), textual (12) and photo and video (6) contents are available.